microsoft/azure-iot-developer-kit/docs/_docs/01-get-started.md

 ### D. Test sensors and WiFi on DevKit

-Now you have connected your DevKit to computer.
+Now you have connected your DevKit to the computer.
 Follow the instructions on the screen to test sensors and WiFi:

 - Press button A to test WiFi connection
 - Press button B to test sensors, continue pressing and releasing the B button to cycle through each sensor